 I love using glass food storage containers to store, freeze and reheat the food without worrying about any potential chemicals leaching into the foods and liquids.

-You might think the glass is more expensive than plastic.
+You might think glass is more expensive than plastic.
 Yes, sure it is.
-But it is a one-time investment which can bring you convenience and save money in the long term.
+But it is a one-time investment that can bring you convenience and save money in the long term.